Owlsome001/Invex/README.md

 <img src="https://github.com/Owlsome001/sim/blob/development/assets/images/logo.png" width="400" height="280">
 # SIM

 SIM is an Inventory Management System.
-Its avails some features help a warehouse staff managing stocks and tracking some metrics about the whole warehouse.
+Its avails some features to help a warehouse staff managing stocks and tracking some metrics about the whole warehouse.